mirfan899/sppas/sppas/doc/08_changes/85_newlyadult.md

 - debug in the management of the hierarchy in file readers/writers.
 - Resources package: add compatibility with PLS (W3C xml) pronunciation dictionaries

+### SPPAS 1.9.7

+(2018, August)

+#### Development

+- new filter system in anndata
+- IPUs segmentation: debug in fixing automatically the threshold for the search of silences (can't be negative!)
+- Annotations: improved messages for the procedure outcome report
+- Annotations: Text normalization and Phonetization based on anndata API instead of annotationdata

+#### Resources:

+- French syllabification rules updated to be compliant with the new phoneset (version 1.9.6)

+#### Documentation

+- updated chapter 6: scripting with Python and SPPAS.
+Now based on anndata instead of annotationdata.